About

 With every iteration of myself, I become a happier person.
 Each time I go through a process of re-invention, one lesson keeps popping up and that is the importance of choosing positivity.
 The more I learn to be positive, the happier I become.
 The happier I am, the more I’m compelled to turn my attention away from myself and toward the outside world, its maladies and the numerous possible ways I can be of help.

 Over the years, I’ve learned that, first and foremost, we human beings must make sure our basics are met.
 Once our basics are met, we are better positioned to follow our passion.
-When we follow our passion and remain positive, we become a happier version of ourselves.
-It is at this point, I believe, when we become better able to see that we are part of a continuum, that our choices and actions impact others, and that we have many, many opportunities to make a difference.
+When we follow our passion and remain positive and hopeful, we become a happier version of ourselves.
+It is at this point, I believe, when we become better able to define our humanity, see that we are part of a continuum, that our choices and actions impact others, and that we have many opportunities to make a difference

 Thank you for visiting.
-I look forward to hearing from you at the halfway point!
+I look forward to bumping into you at the halfway point!

 Comments on this entry are closed.